zo3adams/aws-iot-device-sdk-arduino-yun/README.md

 *retain* - retain flag.

 **Returns**
 NONE\_ERROR if the publish is successful.
 NULL\_VALUE\_ERROR if input parameters have NULL value.
 OVERFLOW\_ERROR if topic/payload exceeds the internal buffer size.
+NO\_SET\_UP\_ERROR if no setup is called before this call.
+WRONG\_PARAMETER\_ERROR if there is an error for the Python Runtime to get enought input parameters for this command.
-PUBLISH_ERROR if the publish failed.
+PUBLISH\_ERROR if the publish failed.
+PUBLISH\_TIMEOUT if the publish gets timeout.
+PUBLISH\_GENERIC\_ERROR if there is an error in executing the command in Python Runtime.
+GENERIC\_ERROR if an unknown error happens.

 <a name="subscribe"></a>
 ### IoT\_Error\_t subscribe(char\* topic, int qos, message_callback cb)